-PainSci summary of Quintner 1994?This page is one of thousands in the PainScience.com bibliography.
-It is not a general article: it is focussed on a single scientific paper, and it may provide only just enough context for the summary to make sense.
-Links to other papers and more general information are provided at the bottom of the page, as often as possible. ★★★☆☆?3-star ratings are for typical studies with no more (or less) than the usual common problems.
-Ratings are a highly subjective opinion, and subject to revision at any time.
-If you think this paper has been incorrectly rated, please let me know.
+PainSci commentary on Quintner 1994: ?This page is one of thousands in the PainScience.com bibliography.
+It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
+Links to other papers and more general information are provided wherever possible.

 Quintner and Cohen’s 1994 paper is a historically significant critique of the “traditional” (Travell & Simons) explanation for the phenomenon of trigger points, known today as the “integrated hypothesis.”
 They propose that peripheral nerve pain is a better explanation.
 More specifically, they proposed that irritated or injured peripheral nerve trunks may be the cause of pain, rather than lesions in muscle tissue.
 This hypothesis has advantages and problems, just like the idea it is intended to replace.
 Its main problem is that there’s no obvious plausible mechanism for ubiquitous nerve irritation.
-I review the hypothesis more thoroughly in my book, Trigger Points & Myofascial Pain Syndrome.
+I review the hypothesis more thoroughly in my book, The Complete Guide to Trigger Points & Myofascial Pain.

 An updated version of this paper was published in 2015 in Rheumatology (Oxford).

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.